Suhaas15/Flutter-info-card/README.md

 ## 🌟 About This Project

 Mi Card is a simple yet elegant Flutter application that showcases a personal business card.
 It's a great beginner-friendly project that demonstrates the power of Flutter's UI toolkit to create beautiful, custom layouts.
-The app displays a profile picture, name, title, and contact information including phone, email, and a tappable link to a professional profile.
+The app displays a profile picture, name, title, and contact information, including phone, email, and a tappable link to a professional profile.

 ## ✨ Features